-In line with recent government guidance from 8 August, face coverings are required to be worn in all our Crematoria by Mourners, Funeral Directors, their staff and also Ministers and celebrants.
+- In line with government guidance, the wearing of face coverings are required to be worn in our crematoriums by mourners and officials.

-This doesn’t apply to children under the age of 11.
+- This does not apply to children under the age of 11.

 Please observe social distancing rules.

-Funerals can be attended no more than 30 mourners from Monday 6th July 2020.
+Funerals can be attended no more than 30 mourners.